Escape Crew Info

 - There is a music genre sheet on the DJ table.
 This campaign is compulsory for all Main Room DJs to complete.
 Sheets are posted by the decks and must be filled in by everyone.
 It ensures repetitions are kept to a minimum, and used as evidence on the rare occasion we receive complaints about lack of variety.

 Important bits for SILC Room DJs:

 - The SILC Room, like the Main Room, should be a mixing pot of genres.
 We know you can’t please everyone all of the time, but as long as you vary the genre and style every couple of tracks it avoids complaints.

 - Remember that SILC doesn’t only concern contemporary music, so be sure to play some classics and older music as well as your latest finds.
 Play the full range of tempos from approx 90 to 115 bpm…any tracks faster or slower than this will need adjusting.

-- DJs seem to favour funkier, bassier tracks, so remember to include softer, smoother and more lyrical tracks to break up your set.
+- DJs seem to favour funkier, bassier tracks, so remember to include softer, smoother and more lyrical or acoustic tracks to break up your set.

 - Following numerous complaints about loud music, we MUST impose restrictions on volume.
 This is a legal requirement.
 Please be aware that when on stage, you are behind the speakers, therefore the music sounds quieter.
 Also, your ears will adjust to the music, also making it seem quieter.